Rabbi says politicians should 'get off their rear ends' after synagogue massacre

 Gun control and mental health had to be addressed, Diamond said.

-The country as a whole had too much “experience” of mass shootings and something had to be done, he added.
+The country as a whole has experienced too many mass shootings and something had to be done, he added.

 “It happens over and over and over again,” he said, adding that at this stage people sending prayers was not enough.